lofty-png/Scb211-0085-2024/readme.md

-# Loffty Ndengwa - Personal Portfolio Website
+# Isaac Ndengwa - Personal Portfolio Website

 This is a personal portfolio website showcasing my skills and favorite meals.
 It's designed to be responsive, aesthetically pleasing, and easy to navigate.